consequently/consequently-hugo/content/writing/ptrm.md

 <li> And then apply these results to issues concerning meaning, epistemology and metaphysics, including issues of logical consequence and rationality, the problem of absolute generality, and the status of modality.
 </ol>

 <p>Here is an outline of the manuscript, showing how the parts hold together.
-At least so far---I'm still writing the third part.</p>
+At least so far -- I'm still writing the third part.</p>

 <figure>
 	<img src="/images/ptrm-map.png" alt="Outline of the book Proof Theory, Rules and Meaning">